Their mentor was attacked. Now young OB-GYNs may leave Indiana

 "Bernard is actually in really good spirits.
 I mean, relatively," Scott answered.
 "She has 24/7 security, has her own lawyer."

-They’re referring to Dr. Caitlin Bernard, an Indiana abortion provider and one of the physicians who trains residents at this university hospital.
-Bernard was recently caught in a political whirlwind after she spoke to a reporter about an abortion she provided to a 10-year-old rape victim who crossed state lines from Ohio.
-She was the target of attacks from pundits and political leaders on national television, including Indiana’s attorney general.
+They're referring to Dr. Caitlin Bernard, an Indiana abortion provider and one of the physicians who trains residents at this university hospital.
+Bernard was recently caught in a political whirlwind after she spoke to a reporter about an abortion she provided to a 10-year-old rape victim who crossed the state line from Ohio.
+The doctor was the target of attacks from pundits and political leaders on national television, including Indiana's attorney general.

 The vitriol hit home for this group of residents.
 Bernard has been a mentor for most of them for years.
 Many of these young doctors were certain they wanted to practice in Indiana after training.
 Lately, some have felt more ambivalent.